 Looking for more than just a gentle ramble?
-These incredibly difficult walks are all within an hour of Leeds, but they’re offer incredible views that make the drive worthwhile.
+These incredibly difficult walks are all within an hour of Leeds, but they offer incredible views that make the drive worthwhile.
 Whether it’s difficult terrain or straight up feats of endurance, these walks showcase the best of God’s Own Country, while pushing you to the limit.
 Are you up for the challenge?

-A two mile walk around a Leeds suburb might not sound that challenging, but Rawdon Billing shouldn’t be underestimated with the old quarry providing challenging terrain and open spaces leaving you open to the elements.
+A 2-mile walk around a Leeds suburb might not sound that challenging, but Rawdon Billing shouldn’t be underestimated with the old quarry providing challenging terrain and open spaces leaving you open to the elements.
 You’ll start your walk at the Jubilee Hall car park, taking in landmarks like Billing Dam, Lakefield Dam and Billing Hill.
 This is a perfect walk if you haven’t got loads of time on your hands but fancy taking on the outdoors.